rafathasan/fund-at-first-sight/README.md

 ## Download

-You need to download [Chrome Browser](https://www.google.com/chrome/) and [Chrome Driver](https://chromedriver.chromium.org/) in order to run the program.
+You need to download [Chrome Browser](https://www.google.com/chrome/) in order to run the program.

 ## Credits